-Includes instruction in Army history, leadership and managerial skills, geography, character development, effective communication skills, goal setting and time management, military drill and ceremonies.
+Includes instruction in Army history, leadership and managerial skills, geography, character development, effective communication skills, goal setting and time management, global and cultural studies, military drill and ceremonies.
 Students in the Army JROTC program have increased opportunity for Service Academy appointments and ROTC scholarships.
-Each level in the courses offers continuation of the previous subjects and increased opportunities for leadership development in the art of decision making and problem solving.
+Each level in the courses offers a continuation of previous subjects and increased opportunities for leadership development in the art of decision making and problem solving.
 Prerequisite: Be in the 9th grade or above, good moral character and physically fit.
 Levels II, III, and IV require the successful completion of the previous levels and Senior Army Instructor approval.